 Primarily, however, the game is essentially a Beat-Em-Up.
 Scavenging missions have you wading through randomly generated areas which can consist of one or more buildings as you grab chairs, wood planks, machetes, and American flags with which to smash and chop your way through the undead.
 Combat is very simplistic, consisting of a single move, but different weapons have different properties, such as how quickly you get tired between blows.

 Unfortunately, the game doesn’t tell you the statistics of each weapon, leaving you to feel for yourself, and in my extended play I’ve never gotten quite a bead on it, except that blunt weapons are more reliable than most knives and especially useful in knocking enemies away.
-Still, combat manages to stay strangely fresh, largely in part of the fact that you need to swap to different weapons for different situations and name required to keep an eye out on where you’re standing and how many enemies you are up against.
+Still, combat manages to stay strangely fresh, largely in part of the fact that you need to swap to different weapons for different situations and are required to keep an eye out on where you’re standing and how many enemies you are up against.
 In particularly crowded areas, Death Road to Canada can be a riot.

 Zombies, themselves, don’t attack in a traditional manner.
 Rather than swiping at you to do damage they instead deal damage over time by crowding you.
 This means you can literally walk through zombies and still make it through without a scratch, at least in theory; in practice, zombies slow you down enough for their friends to catch up and join in on the fun, which causes them to deal especially large quantities of damage.
 Most characters can barely last three hits without an upgrade, but that’s offset by the fact that you won’t actually get hit often if you have even a basic knowledge of what you’re doing.
 This isn’t Dark Souls, after all, as punishing as a single hit can be.
 It’s a pretty refreshing system that keeps the tension up without being frustrating.